 How much cynical and ruthless use of international law can really prevent?
 The new book The international law of war of Universitetsforlaget by Cecilie Hellestveit and Gro Nystuen at least try to answer it.

 Yes, what can't people come up with when it comes to hitting others: Biological weapons have been there for a long time.
 Now, it wasn't exactly the land plagues God sent over the people of Egypt this.
 But in the Middle Ages, people who died of the plague were thrown via catapults into besieged cities to infect the population.
-And during World War II, Japan used bioweapons against Chinese villages - 10 were killed in Changde in 000, for example The international law of war.
-But as with poison weapons, it's not always easy to civilize and fight, or separate friend and foe.
-For 1700 Japanese soldiers battled at the same time - possibly because the wind was blowing.
-In the case of the besieged Stalingrad the following year, nearly 100 German soldiers died from infections outside the city.
-According to the book, which refers to former Soviet bio-weapon researchers, this was a result of bio-weapons.
+And during World War II, Japan used bioweapons against Chinese villages – 10, for example, were killed in Changde in 000, according to The international law of war.
+But as with poison weapons, it is not always as easy to civilian and combatant, or to separate friend and foe.
+For 1700 Japanese soldiers stroked at the same time – possibly. . .